 The petroleum activities have been crucial for Norway’s economy for more than 40 years.
-In 2010, the petroleum sector represented 21 per cent of the country’s total value creation.
-Norway is ranked as the seventh largest oil exporter and the fourteenth largest oil producer in the world.
-2137 thousand barrels of crude oil per day where produced that year, or 2.5% of the world total.
-In 2009, Norway was the world’s second largest gas exporter, and the world’s fifth largest gas producer.
-Yet, Norway's proved reserves are declining: at the end of 2010, proved oil reserves of 6.7 billion barrels of oil at the end of 2010, or 0.5 % of the world's reserves (Source: BP Statistical Energy Review 2011 and Facts 2011).
+In 2013, the petroleum sector represented 21.5% of the country’s GDP.
+Norway is ranked as the tenth largest oil exporter and the third largest gas producer in the world.
+In 2013, 1.8 million barrels of crude oil per day were produced, or 2% of the world total.
+Norway's proved hydrocarbon reserves have been in decline over the past decade, although some important discoveries have been made in the past two years.
+However, only 44% of the projected recoverable resources on the Norwegian continental shelf have been produced.
+At the end of 2013, proved oil reserves of 8.7 billion barrels of oil or 0.5 % of the world's reserves (sources: BP Statistical Review of World Energy 2014 and Facts 2014).

 - Disaggregated reporting by company and revenue stream.